webfactory/webfactory-visibility-filter-bundle/README.md

-# VisibilityFilterBundle – A centralised approach to Entity visibility
+# VisibilityFilterBundle – A centralised approach to visibility of Doctrine Entities

 This bundle provides a Doctrine Filter which handles visibility filtering for Entities transparently for a whole application, removing the need to repeatedly phrase the filtering in every repository method of an Entity.
 Most notably,